Santa Barbara County assistance programs.

 There are several other locations of PHP (People Helping People) across Santa Barbara County.
 The services are wide ranging.
 Emergency food pantries feed families and clients can get help applying for CalFresh.
 There is financial aid for immigrants, free toys from Fulfill-A-Wish Program, Wellness councseling, and also the Children's Dental Fund.
 This is in addition o financial help, including for gasoline, rent, or home repairs.
 Find more details on People Helping People assistance programs.

 Santa Barbara County basic needs can be passed out from clothing banks and thrift stores.
 What may be offered includes vouchers to buy clothing, school supplies, Christmas gifts and toys, and professional work attire.
 The unemployed, children, and job seekers are some of the main clients.
-More on Santa Barbara clothing closets.
+More on Santa Barbara free clothing closets and school supplies.

 The Community Action Commission of Santa Barbara County administers several social services and emergency assistance programs.
 The main goal of the agency is to help with short term living needs and assist residents with exiting poverty.